 You can install any free or premium theme or plugin to extend your site’s design, functionality, speed, and visibility in search engines.

 Thanks to the developers and a large community that is constantly working to bring better features every time.

 Whenever you plan to launch a simple blog or an e-commerce site, you need to market yourself somehow to grow the audience list or customer base and revenue.

-Marketing using a website can be done in many ways, including the subscription forms to signing up people to your blog posts or newsletter or many other including contact form, personal branding, and account creation capabilities to allow people to purchase the products on your site.
+Marketing of a website can be done in many ways, including the subscription forms, contact form, personal branding, and account creation capabilities.

-With a free WordPress.com website, you have extremely limited options are available, mostly a small blog subscription via Jetpack or contact form.
-Even, you purchase the e-commerce add-ons they are not up to mark as the self-hosted platform provides.
+With a free WordPress.com website, you have extremely limited options available, mostly a small blog subscription via Jetpack or contact form.
+Even, you purchase the e-commerce add-ons, they are not up to mark as the self-hosted platform provides.

-With a self-hosted WordPress site, you have many options are available via theme features and plugins like WooCommerce.
+With a self-hosted WordPress site, you have many options that are available via theme features and plugins like WooCommerce.

 Still, there are other platforms like Magneto, PrestaShop, Drupal, Joomla, etc. as the e-commerce solutions, and it’s the point of discussion about which one is better.
 But, here the self-hosted WordPress has the edge over free WordPress.com.

 WordPress.com offers a free platform for blogging as well as takes care of all basic stuff including security, backups, and maintenance which is better for the people who don’t want to spend on blogging and just want to express their thoughts with the non-profit approach.

-But, by hosting your WordPress site yourself, you can select the best web host for your site.
+But, by hosting your WordPress site yourself, you can select the best web host for your website.
 It can be shared, VPS or dedicated hosting where you can choose how much space you need to your site, how fast your server should respond (Site speed is crucial factor for SEO and Google penalize slow loading sites where the half of the all people also leave if a site does not load within 3 seconds ), how you want to handle your communication, and how secure your website will be in terms of hacking or data loss, etc.